tonyx/Sharpino/README.md

 - _WARNING_: Kafka publishing is ok but __Kafka client integration needs heavy refactoring and fixing, particularly about aggregate viewer__.T That means that any program that tries to build the state using  _KafkaStateViewer_ may have some inefficiencies of even errors.
 Just use the storage base state viewers for now (or build your own state viewers by subscribing to the Kafka topic and building the state locally).
 I am ready to refactor now because I have an elmish sample app for (manual) testing.
 An example of hot try it is by taking a look in the src/Server/server.fs in Sample4 (commented code with different ways to instantiate the "bookingsystem" sample app)
-- Added SqlTempate dir with template examples for creating table relate to events and snapshots for aggregates and contexts.
+- Added SqlTemplate dir with template examples for creating table relate to events and snapshots for aggregates and contexts.
-- Addes sample4 witch is almost the same as sample3 but using SAFE stack (Fable/Elmish) as envelope (going to ditch sample3 because it is going to be messy)
+- Added sample4 witch is almost the same as sample3 but using SAFE stack (Fable/Elmish) as envelope (going to ditch sample3 because it is going to be messy)
 - Version 1.5.4 Replaces version 1.5.3 (that was deprecated )
     - Aggregate snapshots added (in addition to contexts snapshots)